kpunith8/Links-and-Tutorials/Java/Java-Tutorials.md

 	}
 }
 ```
-- Here are `two` restrictions that apply to enumerations.
+- Here are `two` restrictions that apply to enumerations:
 	- An enumeration `cannot inherit another class`
-	- An enum 'cannot be a superclass'.
+	- An enum `cannot be a superclass`.
 This means that an enum can’t be extended.

-- Obtain a value that indicates an enumeration constant’s position in the list of
+- Obtain a value that indicates an enumeration constant’s position in the list of constants using `ordinal()` method.
-			constants using 'ordinal() method'.

 ## Type Wrappers: Object representation of primitive data types